lokidoki102/tp/docs/UserGuide.md

 **Tip:** Ensure you use the buyer's full name when entering the command.

+**Note:**
-**Note:** This command only matches sellers whose house prices are less than or equal to the buyer's budget and whose housing types match the buyer's preference.
+* This command only matches sellers whose house prices are less than or equal to the buyer's budget and whose housing types match the buyer's preference.
+* The budget value should not exceed $1 trillion.
 </box>

 ##### Successful Execution